Small-leaf pussytoes

 - Is Small-leaf pussytoes good for the Colorado Front Range?

-- Yes.
-Small-leaf pussytoes is included in the Front Range Plant Finder as a groundcover suited to Colorado's Front Range.
+- Yes, Small-leaf pussytoes is a well-suited groundcover for Colorado's Front Range.

 - How big does Small-leaf pussytoes get?